Current Affairs

 HAWAII, THE NATIVE RESURGENCE [52’]

-A desire for independence
+A fight for recognition

 Many wealthy Americans have heavily invested in the archipelago, building spectacular villas.